gc-pereira/kmeans/README.md

 # Machine Learning
-study on cluster analysis, supervised and unsupervised learning.
+study on data analysis, supervised and unsupervised learning.